eduardodsl/react-books/README.md

-# React Books
+# React Books Service

-React Books is a simple [OpenLibrary API](https://openlibrary.org/) client written for the DIO/TQI Bootcamp.
-The original challenge suggested to develop a react app for the Github API, I decided to play with a different one.
+## Other Languages

+* Português
+* 中文

+## About

+This application was developed as part of an DIO/TQI Bootcamp challenge.
+Originally it was intended to create a query app using the GitHub API as means to practice with React Hooks.
+I chose to propose a different solution for the following reasons:

+* Because of the name;
+* I wanted to do something from scratch;
+* I'm using this opportunity to learn new things;

+## Features

+* Dynamic support for three languages (Portuguese, English e Mandarin);
+* Combination of two public APIs in order to compose this application: [Open Library](https://openlibrary.org/) (authors and books) and [Wikidata](https://www.wikidata.org/) (author pictures)

 ## How to Install and Run

 After clonning the repository, just run `npm run` and you are good to go.

-## Configuration
-There is no additional configuration beyond the .env file already shipped with this code.